 The most important thing is to teach proper oral health habits in the early years.

-- At age 6, increase the amount of fluoridated toothpaste to a pea-sized amount and brush twice daily.
+- Increase the amount of fluoride toothpaste to a pea-sized amount.

 Visit a dental professional

 Your child should begin visiting a dental professional around his or her first birthday.
 Your child's oral health care professional will check oral hygiene and the development of your child's teeth, and will suggest a schedule of regular visits.

 - Always hold your baby during bottle or breast feedings.

 - Never prop the bottle or leave it in the crib or bed with your child.
 Allowing a child to suck freely on a bottle can lead to baby bottle tooth decay.
 If you do, use water only.